 Day 2: Dales Gorge, Fortescue Falls & Fern Pool

-Fortescue Falls and Fern Pools are popular spots, so we made sure to visit them early in the morning, arriving by 9am if you’d like the chance to enjoy these to yourselves.
+Fortescue Falls and Fern Pools are popular spots, so we made sure to visit them early in the morning, arriving by 9 am for a more tranquil experience.

 After spending a few hours at the falls and Fern Pool, start the hike at the bottom of Fortescue Falls along Dales Gorge.
 You can then walk along back at the top of the gorge to your car at the Fortescue Falls car park, stopping at Circular Pool Lookout on your way.